Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 • Before running the set-context command, ensure that you have installed the Neon CLI.

-• If you have not authenticated with the neonctl auth command, running a Neon CLI command automatically launches the Neon CLI browser authentication process.
+• If you have not authenticated with the neon auth command, running a Neon CLI command automatically launches the Neon CLI browser authentication process.
 Alternatively, you can specify a Neon API key using the --api-key option when running a command.
 See Connect.

 The set-context command

-This command sets a background context for your CLI sessions, letting you perform project or branch-specific actions without having to specify the project or branch id in every command.
+This command sets a background context for your CLI sessions, letting you perform project or branch-specific actions without having to specify the project id in every command.
 Using the context-file parameter, you can save the context to a file of your choice.
 If you don't specify a file, a default .neon file is saved to the current directory.
 You can switch contexts by providing different files.

 The context remains in place until you reset to a new context or remove the context-file.